zesty-co/kompass-admission-controller/charts/kompass/SCHEMA_BEST_PRACTICES.md

 ```

 **Use Case:** These Kubernetes configuration fields are optional since most users don't need to customize them:
-- **nodeSelector/annotations**: Accept arbitrary key-value pairs for Kubernetes labels and annotations
+- **nodeSelector/annotations**: Accept arbitrary key-value pairs for Kubernetes labels and annotations.
+Using `patternProperties` ensures all values are strings
 - **tolerations/extraEnv**: Accept arrays of user-defined configurations
 - **securityContext**: Allows users to define pod/container security settings.
 Nested objects and arrays like `capabilities`, `capabilities.drop`, and `seccompProfile` are also optional - users can omit security restrictions if not needed
 - **resources**: While best practice is to set resource limits/requests, users can omit them for development or when relying on namespace defaults.
-All nested fields are also optional - users can specify only limits, only requests, or specific resources within each
+All nested fields are also optional - users can specify only limits, only requests, or specific resources within each.
+Using `type: [string, "null"]` allows fields to be defined without default values (like `cpu:`) or with values (like `memory: 2Gi`)

 #### 4. Flexible Configuration Objects